Atharva-Koli/Cloud-Migration/README.md

 This project was completed as part of a 6-month internship at **Hisan Labs**, with guidance and support from the engineering and DevOps teams.

----

-## 📄 License

-This project is for educational and showcase purposes only.
-Please do not use sensitive configs or AWS keys in public forks.
 ```

 ---

-Let me know if you want help creating:
-- A matching **architecture diagram**
-- Sample **Terraform module** or **Dockerfile**
-- Your **GitHub repo name and description**
-- A version of this in **short format** for recruiters or a blog post

-Just say the word!